iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 Whenever an application opens an iModel using the [IModelDb]($backend) class, it creates an instance of a [Workspace]($backend) in [IModelDb.workspace]($backend) to customize the session according to the choices made by administrators for the iTwin and the iModel.

-When combined, the `IModelHost.appWorkspace` and the `IModelDb.workspace` customize the session according to the:
+When combined, the `IModelHost.appWorkspace` and the `IModelDb.workspace` customize a session according to the:

 1. application's defaults
 2. organization of the user